 Think of SEO marketing like the stock market and approach it the Warren Buffet Way.
 Like stocks, search engine results and rankings fluctuate all the time, and being successful means being patient through the ups and downs of the market.
 You still have to do research and have a strong knowledge of the market if you’re going to make smart investments, but even with a solid SEO marketing, some of the things you try won’t work.

 This graph from Google Search Console shows typical ranking fluctuation across a 60 day period.

-The point is: if you want to truly measure SEO, you need to have a long-term mentality.
+The point is: if you want to truly measure SEO marketing efforts, you need to have a long-term mentality.
 If you’re only looking for fast, obvious returns within the next quarter, you’re unlikely to see the value.

 While metrics like revenue and ROI are the holy grail for any marketing campaign, you have to start with some technical baseline metrics first.
 You need to make sure you’re doing things right – meaning properly executing your SEO campaign – before you can decide if those are the right things, and if they’re generating a good return on your investment.

 Organic traffic is the visitors who come to your website from search engines.
 Since SEO marketing is all about increasing your visibility in search results, an increase in organic traffic is a good baseline indicator that your SEO efforts are working.
 Google Analytics is your best friend when it comes to tracking these types of metrics.

 Also, look specifically at non-branded organic traffic, meaning people who found your website with keywords related to your products and services, rather than your business name.
 This will give you a better idea of what keywords are helping draw traffic to your site.
 Google Search Console is a good tool here.